iamamanm/iamamanm/README.md

 - 👋 Hi, I’m @iamamanm
-- 👀 I’m interested in ...data
+- 👀 I’m interested in ...data & IT Consulting
-- 🌱 I’m currently learning ...data analytics
+- 🌱 I’m currently learning ...data analytics & IT  Consulting
-- 💞️ I’m looking to collaborate on ...analytics projects
+- 💞️ I’m looking to collaborate on ...analytics projects & IT  Consulting
 - 📫 How to reach me ...aman.malhotra2599@gmail.com

 <!---